atgu/bge_analysis/concordance/README.md

 ## Memory Requirements and runtime

-These scripts import the imputed and ground truth genotypes into numeric matrices (without multithreading).
+These scripts import the imputed and ground truth genotypes into double-precision numeric matrices (without multithreading).
 Thus, we *highly* recommend one to separate data by chromosome, and filter the imputed data so that they are on roughly the same set of SNPs as the ground truth data.

+As a rule of thumb, the provided scripts should take at most an hour on ~1000 samples and ~400k SNPs.
+A progress bar will be automatically displayed for routines such as importing data.

 ## Bugs, usage difficulties, and feature requests